Syncing RGB Devices Guide

 Once SignalRGB is open for the first time you should see your devices cycling through a neon color scheme (pink-->purple-->blue-->cyan) which means the devices are supported.
 If you see any of your devices flickering then it means there is still conflicting applications running associated with those flickering devices.
 At this point if everything appears to be synced together and you just want to set everything to a single color then you can do so using the 'Solid Color' effect.
 If some of your devices don't appear to be synced then that is okay.
 It could just be because your devices require further configuration.

 Step 4.
-Configuring your components
+Configuring components

 Sometimes you might not see your component on the list which means you will need to create a custom strip with the LED count that matches your component or you can select a different component that has the same amount of LEDs.
-You can create a custom strip by typing the LED count you need in the box and pressing 'Create'.

 Step 5.
 Layouts